 I am a parent / carer

 Making the right choice of organisation for study is critical.
-Whether it is to stay on at school, go to vocational college or sixth form college full-time; or whether to get an Apprenticeship and learn while earning.
+Whether it is to stay on at school, go to technical college or sixth form college full-time; or whether to get an Apprenticeship and learn while earning.
 Getting a good start on the right course is essential, otherwise vital years can be wasted.

 - 16-18s have to stay in education, but not necessary at school